Teal Sapphires: Depth Analysis Of Their Popularity

 Steady increase in enquiries about Teal sapphires since 2004.
 (Graph Courtesy: Google trends)

-Most teal sapphires are ethically sourced, which is of great importance at this day and age.
-Teal sapphires that are mined in Australia, with their large-scale mechanical mining, follow almost all rules and regulations when it comes to responsible sourcing.
+Most teal and parti sapphires are ethically sourced, which is of great importance at this day and age.
+Teal and Parti sapphires that are mined in Australia, with their large-scale mechanical mining, follow almost all rules and regulations when it comes to responsible sourcing.
 Millennial to-be-weds are making it a point to invest only in gems that are fairly mined.
-This is also one of the reasons why they prefer stones like teal sapphires over “blood diamonds” and other conflict stones.
+This is also one of the reasons why they prefer stones like teal and parti sapphires over “blood diamonds” and other conflict stones.

 In the last 5 years, there has been significant interest generated for both alternative engagement rings and diamond alternatives.
 Coincidentally, this time gap is concurrent with most millennials getting married around this time.
 (Graph Courtesy: Google Trends)

-The deep tones of teal sapphires emit a magnetic charm that many buyers identify with.
-Due to their uniqueness and connection with nature, teal and mermaid sapphires are slowly gaining popularity as an alternative to diamond engagement rings.
+The deep tones of teal sapphires and strong yellow with blue and green of parti sapphire emit a magnetic charm that many buyers identify with.
+Due to their uniqueness and connection with nature, teal, mermaid and parti sapphires are slowly gaining popularity as an alternative to diamond engagement rings.
 The lower pricing and ethical sourcing of these stones also have a positive influence on the buyers.